Snowy Mountains Highway

 - Please note

-Snowy Mountains Highway is not only a gorgeous scenic driving route through Australia's high country, but also the access road into northern Kosciuszko National Park and the many activities this region of NSW offers.
+Snowy Mountains Highway is not only a great driving route through Australia's high country, it's also the gateway into northern Kosciuszko National Park and the many activities this region of NSW offers.
 So load up your vehicle with family or friends and take a road trip to the south of the state.

-Bring your walking shoes and enjoy short historic walks, such as Kiandra heritage track, or longer strolls to scenic lookouts, such as Landers Falls lookout.
-Guided or self-guided tours of Yarrangobilly Caves can be followed by a swim in a nearby thermal pool; there’s nothing quite like soaking in 27-degree water when there’s snow on the ground.
+Bring your walking shoes and enjoy short historic walks, or longer strolls to scenic lookouts.
+Guided or self-guided tours of Yarrangobilly Caves can be followed by a swim in the nearby thermal pool; there’s nothing quite like soaking in 27-degree water when there’s snow on the ground.

-In summer, more trails for hiking, mountain biking and horse riding can be reached from Tantangara Road.
-Enjoy heritage accommodation at nearby Currango Homestead, or there are various wheelchair-friendly places to camp and enjoy a barbecue, such as Blue Waterholes campground.
-Over winter, join the frosty fun at Selwyn Snowfields.
+In summer, more trails for hiking, mountain biking and horse riding can be reached from Tantangara Road or Long Plain Road.
+Enjoy heritage accommodation at Currango Homestead, or head into the remote high plains to explore the gorges, walks, huts and campgrounds, such as Blue Waterholes campground.

 An iconic endangered species, the southern corroboree frog, found only in Kosciuszko National Park, faces the grave threat of extinction.
 Saving Our Species aims to prevent this from happening by battling chytrid fungus, protecting frog habitat from pests, and fostering a captive breeding program.